Search through our courses

 - Be a Fellow or Associate of the Society at the time of application

-- Have established themselves in an approved occupation in one or more branches of colour science or technology normally for a minimum period of two years subsequent to obtaining one of the qualifications above
+- Have established themselves in an approved occupation in one or more branches of colour science or technology normally for a minimum period of two years

 - Have submitted his/her application for CCol on the official form obtainable from the Society and be sponsored by at least two appropriate business related referees, at least one of which should be a member of the Society, who are appropriately qualified and experienced